BrianWhelanDublin/milestone-project-4/TESTING.md

         ```

 - #### Error With Decimal Fields.
-    - During the Development I notced an issue with some of my items during the checkout.
+    - During the Development I noticed an issue with some of my items during the checkout.
-    - I reasearched the issue and then figured out I had set my decial fields too low in the models and as It was a furniture store and prices where higher they was causing an error.
+    - I researched the issue and then figured out I had set my decimal fields too low in the models and as It was a furniture store and prices were higher they were causing an error.
     - I used the following page from stack overflow to fix this issue.
         - [Django Error class decimal](https://stackoverflow.com/questions/56458774/django-error-class-decimal-invalidoperation)

 ## Defensive Programming and Security

+- Security
+    - Environmental variables
+        - For security reasons I have followed standard practices and used os to declare the environmental variables for any sensitive information.
+        - For Development, these variables are declared in the settings section of gitpod.
+        - In doing this it means that sensitive information such as passwords and secret keys aren't put in a public place.
+        - To deploy on Heroku these environmental variables are also placed into the settings, config variables section.

+    - Users passwords.
+        - I have used Django all auth to handle the user's login and signup.
+        - This stores the users pass as a hashed key for security.
+        - It also makes the users confirm their emails as an extra security step.

+    - ### Defensive Programming.

+        - I have used code in my project to make sure actions cannot occur by placing URLs into the browser.

+        - If for instance the user types in the URL to delete a post the application has been programmed to redirect the user elsewhere and show an error message.

+        - I have tested this by typing the URLs into the browser it has worked as expected

+        - I have also placed a confirmation modal to check if a user is sure they want to delete anything on the site such as, deleting the entire wishlist, or deleting a stock item for the superusers.

+        - This will minimize the user deleting things by mistake.

 ## Manual Testing